Tow-Boot/U-Boot/README.md

 #### Feature branch name prefixes

-Other branches under the prefix name are named (lowercased, dashes) according to the feature.
+Other branches under the prefix name are named (lowercased, dashes) according to the change type and feature.

+Feature branches coming from upstream contributions not yet merged are named `upstream-$feature`.

+Feature branches that can be upstreamed are named `base-$feature`.
+They should be self-contained and not rely on other branches.
+If it does, it is `wip-` until it's ready.

+Feature branch names that cannot be upstreamed as-they-are, because it's WIP, or because of the style of workarounds used, are prefixed `wip-`.
+The changes should generally be acceptable by upstream, once they are implemented correctly.

-Feature branch names that cannot be upstreamed for opinionated reasons are prefixed with `tb-`, meaning that they are additional customizations for Tow-Boot that are unlikely to be desirable by upstream.
+Feature branches names that cannot be upstreamed for opinionated reasons are prefixed with `tb-$feature`.
+This means that they are additional customizations for Tow-Boot that are unlikely to be desirable by upstream.

+Family-specific feature branches are prefixed `soc-$family[-$feature]`.
+They may or may not be upstreamable as a whole.

 Board-specific feature branches are prefixed `board-$identifier[-$feature]`.
 The feature name may be missing if the changes are trivial and require only a single branch.

-Feature branch names that cannot be upstreamed as-they-are, because of the style of workarounds used, are prefixed `wip-`.
-The changes should generally be acceptable by upstream, once they are implemented correctly.
+They may or may not be upstreamable as a whole.

+Branch prefixes not listed here are forbidden.

 > **NOTE**: `wip-` branches are allowed to refer to any other branches for
 > the release, when they build up on the features.
 The octopus merge strategy